Regional Directorate, Chandigarh

 v.
 Housing

 The Mani Majra Co-operative Marketing cum Processing Society is supplying food/dietary and other items, to the Chandigarh Administration’s departments.
 The Society is an approved agent of Sohna Vanaspati of Markfed and other Markfed products.
-In addition to above, the society also put stall with cheap onion and potato from time to time on the orders of Deputy Commissioner, U.T., Chandigarh on ‘no profit no loss basis’.
+The Society also supplied material to the various Government Department as mentioned above.